 Camera

 If Scene is the 'stage' where all objects are placed, Camera is the 'observer's eye' looking at that stage.
-It is a core object that manages the Projection Matrix and View Matrix for converting World Coordinate system to Screen Coordinate system.
+It is a core object that manages the Projection Matrix and View Matrix for converting from the World Coordinate system to the Screen Coordinate system.

-RedGPU supports two standard projection methods depending on the usage.
+RedGPU supports three standard projection methods depending on the use case.

 1. PerspectiveCamera

 PerspectiveCamera uses the Perspective Projection method.
-Similar to the human eye or a real camera lens, objects far away appear smaller and closer objects appear larger, providing a sense of space with depth.
+Operating similarly to the human eye or a real camera lens, objects that are far away appear smaller and closer objects appear larger, providing a realistic sense of depth.

 // Larger values show a wider area but may result in more edge distortion.